 After 30 minutes take off the lid; this is what the bread will look like at this point.
 Continue cooking for 15 more minutes.
 I’m new to the bread game, so I worry about the inside being done.
 There are two ways to gage this: first, when you knock on the loaf it should sound hollow.
 While a nice fact, I don’t trust myself to accurately gage “hollow”.
 I stick an instant read thermometer into the side of the loaf, if it registers 190ºF – 200ºF we’re good to go.

 And this, my dears, is what I ended up with.
 I was just as amazed as you are.
+This is like, the perfect loaf of rustic artisan bread, only it’s a no knead bread.
+I didn’t know before this moment that could be possible!
 It was great too, a nice chewy interior and a super crisp exterior.
 Bo was in absolute heaven and his only comment: I wouldn’t be upset if you made this every night.
 On that note, I’ve got one rising in the oven for tonight as I type.

 Here’s the printable: